 What exactly are God’s characteristics?
 The Word describes God in many ways, but it is his character of excellence that is perhaps most visible to us today.
 You can’t visit the Grand Canyon or your local zoo without appreciating the masterful work of God’s hands.

 As God’s children, we are called to be image-bearers of our Father.
 Theologian Andreas Köstenberger says, “As God’s redeemed children, we are to strive to be like God.
 This, it appears, includes striving for excellence.”
 John Piper put it this way: “God created [us] to live with a single…passion to glorify God by enjoying and displaying his supreme excellence in all the spheres of life.”

-In other words, one way we glorify God is by imitating his character of excellence and in doing so “proclaim the excellencies of him who called you out of darkness into his marvelous light” (1 Peter 2:9).
+In other words, one way we glorify God is by imitating his character of excellence and stewarding well the talents and opportunities he has given us (see today’s passage).